-If you have suffered injuries at the hands of a government entity or government employee, the process of pursing a recovery varies significantly from the process of a case involving a private entity.
-The biggest difference is that your time to pursue claim, the statute of limitations, is a lot shorter when the defendant is the government.
+If you have suffered injuries at the hands of a government entity or government employee, the process of pursuing a recovery varies significantly from the process of a case involving a private entity.
+The biggest difference is that your time to pursue a claim, the statute of limitations is a lot shorter when the defendant is the government.
 It varies depending on the jurisdiction, but the statute of limitations can be as little as one month in some cases.

 Approved by attorney David Schloss